top of page

 1. Antioxidant Power

-The extract replenishes catalase and superoxide dismutase (SOD) and reduces harmful oxidation products, such as malondialdehyde, thereby protecting colon cells from free radical damage.
+The extract replenishes catalase and superoxide dismutase (SOD) and reduces harmful oxidation products, such as malondialdehyde.
+This action protects colon cells from free radical damage.

 2. Anti-Inflammatory Action

-It suppresses NF‑κB signaling (a central inflammation pathway) and downregulates TNF‑α and IL‑6 — key culprits in IBD flare-ups medicalnewstoday.com+1reachmd.com+1.
+It suppresses NF‑κB signaling (a central inflammation pathway) and downregulates TNF‑α and IL‑6 — key culprits in IBD flare-ups.

 3. Mucosal Protection